apenasrr/zimatise/README.md

 -20 GB of hundreds of videos and files

 into an:
--elegant playlist with 8 videos with 2 gb each
+-elegant playlist with 8 videos, 2 gb each and interactive timestamps
 -2 independent zipped files and dynamic summary by topics
 -ready to watch and share on Telegram